 Looking After You and Your Family

-It can be stressful when someone in your family is impacted by mental ill-health or alcohol or other drugs.
+It can be stressful when someone in your family is impacted by alcohol and other drugs or mental health challenges.
 It’s important to look after yourself during this time, even if you’re worried about your family member.
 There are lots of tips on this page for taking care of you and your family.

-When someone is having problems with alcohol, medication or other drugs, or experiencing other mental health challenges, it can affect the whole family.
+When someone is having problems with alcohol or other drugs, or experiencing other mental health challenges, it can affect the whole family.
 You might be feeling worried, anxious, angry, guilty, or confused.
 When you’re worrying about your family member it can be easy to forget to take care of your own health and well-being.
 However, when things are stressful it’s even more important than usual to make time to look after yourself.

 If you’re getting support and looking after your own wellbeing, you will feel better and you will be better able to help your family.
 It’s a bit like when the flight attendant on a plane explains the emergency procedure and tells you to fit your own oxygen mask before you fit someone else’s – you need to be able to breathe before you can help someone else.